What the latest science and technology says about one of our greatest challenges

 Sea-level rise is not globally uniform and nor is the local rate of rise constant over time.
 Climate variability and change will affect regional sea levels.

 Changes in the distribution of water changes the Earth’s gravitation, rotational and deformation fields, contributing to lower rates of sea-level rise near decaying ice sheets and larger rates in the far field (such as the Pacific islands).

 Local factors can exacerbate the anthropogenic sea-level rise.
 Sediment compaction in deltaic regions, particularly following ground water withdrawal, can lead to larger local rates of sea-level rise, as experienced in Jakarta and Bangkok over recent decades.

 All of these factors change the frequency and intensity of coastal flooding and erosion events, impacting people, ecosystems and damaging infrastructure.

-In many parts of the world and even with significant mitigation of our greenhouse gas emissions, what is currently a one-in-a-hundred year flood could happen several times a year by 2100.
+In many parts of the world and even with significant mitigation of our greenhouse gas emissions, what is currently a one in a hundred year flood could be happening several times a year by 2100.
 Adaptation to rising sea levels will be essential.

-To avoid worst case sea-level rise of many metres that would impact the lives of one billion people living in the low elevation coastal zone and damage ecosystems, urgent, significant and sustained global mitigation of our greenhouse gas emissions is required.
+To avoid the worst case sea-level rise of many metres that would impact the lives of one billion people living in the low elevation coastal zone and damage ecosystems, urgent, significant and sustained global mitigation of our greenhouse gas emission is required.